-Learn the three tips to help you successfully complete the next Challenge you participate in and stay on track along the way.
+Learn the three tips to help you successfully complete the next challenge you participate in and stay on track along the way.

-The internet is spewing with challenges, from 30 day squat challenges to 365 day reading challenges, and everything in between.
+The internet is spewing with challenges, from 30-day squat challenges to 365-day reading challenges, and everything in between.
 I even host my own challenges right here on the blog a few times a year.
 Whether you love or hate them, challenges push the limits of your habits and routines, and let’s be real here, sometimes they’re just too dang hard to keep up with.

 If you are constantly starting challenges but falling off the wagon on day 5, you’re in the right place!
-Here are a few tips for actually making it to the final day of your next challenge and feeling like a total #girlboss for sticking with it the whole time.
+Here are a few tips for actually making it to the final day of your next challenge and feeling like a total #boss for sticking with it the whole time.

 1. Print The Challenge On Real Actual Paper